5 Things You Should Know About Beacon Hill

 A Hill of Many Names

 Originally, the Duwamish people referred to Beacon Hill as qWátSéécH, which translates to "greenish-yellow spine" and refers to the color of the deciduous trees on the hill.
-But, with settlers came new names for the area as they filed claims on the land.
+But, new names for the area came as newcomers filed claims on the land.
 For a time, it was known as Maple Hill and then Holgate and Hanford Hill.
 Then, in 1889, real estate developer M. Harwood Young arrived and named the hill after the Beacon Hill in Boston.
 The name stuck, although it gained the nickname "Boeing Hill" for a while as many of the Boeing workers lived there during the 1950s and 60s.

 Gorgeous Green Spaces